Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 9. Anomaly of labor

-10. The presence of myconium in the amniotic fluid
+10. Presence of miconium in amniotic fluid

-11. Violation of the fetal heart rhythm
+11. Fetal heart rhythm disturbances

-12. Histotia of the shoulder
+12. Histocia of the shoulders

-13. Instrumental childbirth - forceps, vacuum extraction
+13. Instrumental birth - forceps, vacuum extraction

 The protocol for primary resuscitation of newborns includes